orendain/DemeoMods/HouseRules_Essentials/README.md

 ### JSON Rulesets

 Rulesets may also be defined in JSON within the MelonLoader config file.
-An [example JSON ruleset](examples/sample-json-ruleset.txt) is provided to
+A sample [MelonLoader config with JSON ruleset](sample-json-ruleset.txt) is provided to help you get started.

 ## Rules